Community Health Center of Snohomish County

 Community Health Center of Snohomish County (CHC) is a non-profit provider founded in 1983 to serve the health needs of county residents who face barriers to health care.
 CHC offers affordable primary health care services, including Medical, Medical Walk-in, Dental, Dental Walk-in, and Pharmacy.
 We welcome patients who are on Washington Apple Health, Medicaid, Qualified Health Plans (QHPs), Medicare, Medicare Advantage, Tricare, select private insurances, and those who are uninsured.
 For those without insurance, CHC will help patients sign up for Washington Apple Health; if ineligible, we offer a sliding fee discount based on household income and family size.

-At CHC, we believe in practicing patient-centered care, where our team of health care professionals works WITH you to build a relationship based on your health care needs.
+At CHC, we believe in practicing patient-centered care, where board of directors makes sure that our team of health care professionals works WITH you to build a relationship based on your health care needs.